-As the teaching is likely to be tutoring the kids for school, the chances are that you will follow their course books.
-We'll supply you with a starter pack with some great ideas of activities, but we also recommend you buy a good learner's dictionary and grammar book to refer to.
+As you are likely to find kids in your designated household to teach, it is likely you will follow their course books.
+We'll supply you with a starter pack containing great ideas for activities, but we also recommend that you buy a good learner's dictionary and grammar book to refer to.
 DVDs, books, magazines and newspapers in English help you plan fun and interesting lessons.
 There are many free web resources available with useful teaching tips and printable worksheets etc.

 Depending on the situation, whilst you're over there it may be possible to find a part-time paid job to enhance your Spanish experience.
 You may even decide to enrol in a Spanish course to improve your language skills.

 The below information is related to one of our placement locations, in Madrid: